infeeeee/ha-argos/README.md

 `icon:` [optional] An icon for that line.
 It depends on the prefix of this line, where it will get the icon:

-- `gtk:` A gtk icon will be displayed.
+- `gtk:` [argos only] A gtk icon will be displayed.
 See possible values on [freedesktop.org icon naming specification](https://specifications.freedesktop.org/icon-naming-spec/icon-naming-spec-latest.html)
 - `mdi:` Material Design Icon, as on Home Assistant ui
 - Without prefix a base64 encoded image can be added